rig0/PCSX-2-Steam/README.md

 - *Compiles an executable that seamlessly launches your Playstation 2 Games/ROMs*

-- *Launches pcsx2.exe with no gui, fullboot and your game's path as an argument*
+- *Launches pcsx2.exe with --no gui, --fullboot and your ROM's path as an argument*

 - *Allows user to add a custom icon to the .exe*